jamesmacaulay/shopify-clj/README.md

 ## Getting started

-First, you'll need to [get set up with the API][api-getting-started].
+First, you'll need to [get some API credentials and a development shop][api-getting-started].

-The easiest way of accessing your dev shop is by [creating a private app][private-apps], but this is only really useful for experimentation.
-To use OAuth2, you'll have to [create an OAuth2 app through your Partner account][api-getting-started].
+The easiest way of accessing an individual shop is by [creating a private app][private-apps], but this is only really useful for experimentation.
+To use OAuth2, you need to [create an app through your Partner account][api-getting-started].

 [api-getting-started]: http://docs.shopify.com/api/the-basics/getting-started
 [private-apps]: http://docs.shopify.com/api/tutorials/creating-a-private-app

 ### Private App Authentication

 Private apps are the quickest way of getting started.
-Just [get some credentials for your shop][private-apps] and put them in a map:
+Just [get some credentials][private-apps] and put them in a map:

 ```clojure
 (def auth {:shop "my-dev-shop.myshopify.com"